Can market volumes reveal traders' rationality and a new risk premium?: Introduction

-Firstly, we examine whether the dynamics of asset volume exhibit features consistent with those outlined by the Merton model.
-To accomplish this, we assume that the volume is a diffusion process and we calculate the drift-to-diffusion ratio of volume process for multiple assets.
+Firstly, we examine whether the dynamics of asset volume exhibits features consistent with those outlined by the theoretical ORPMM model developed in Section \ref{sec3}.
+To accomplish this, we assume that the volume is a diffusion process and we calculate the drift-to-diffusion ratio of volume process for {different} asset classes.
 Our estimations indicate that this ratio remains relatively stable over extended time periods, with minor fluctuations observed across various asset classes.
-However, notably, the estimated ratios diverge significantly from those prescribed by the Merton optimal portfolio, except for market indices such as the S\& P 500 and Nasdaq.
-Furthermore, empirical analysis reveals that asset and volume dynamics do not share the same Wiener process.
-This finding is further supported by the results of Carmona and Webster (2013) \cite{CW2013} and suggests the presence of market inefficiencies.
+However, notably, the estimated {fractions} diverge significantly from {zero}, except for market indices such as the S\&P500 and Nasdaq.
+This finding suggests the presence of market inefficiencies.

-Secondly, assuming that asset volume serves as a proxy for the number of shares invested by a representative trader in the risky asset, we derive the dynamics of the trader's wealth invested in aforementioned asset.
-The drift and diffusion of this wealth dynamics are straightforward functions of both the asset price's drift and diffusion, as well as the volume trading rate.
+Secondly, assuming that the volume serves as a proxy for the total dollar volume intermediated by a representative riskless principal market maker in the risky asset {and using the price-volume dynamics (\ref{dSt})-(\ref{def_corr})}, we derive the dynamics of the total dollar volume invested in the aforementioned asset.
+The drift and diffusion of the total dollar volume dynamics are direct functions of both the asset price's drift and diffusion, as well as the trading intensity.

-Furthermore, imposing no arbitrage possibility, that is imposing that both the discounted wealth and price reduce to martingales, we show that the the drift-to-volatility ratio of volume process must coincide with that prescribed by Merton optimal consumption model.
-However, the empirical analysis provides evidence that the observed ratio does not coincide with the theoretical one, revealing the presence of inefficiencies on the market generated by the trading activity.
-This evidence is reinterpreted in a frictionless Merton framework in terms of an impacted asset price and of a new price of risk.
+The crucial assumption is that the risky dollar volume strategy $\pi_t$ {(see Eq. (\ref{dpit_def}))} is optimal for the financial market, as it represents the strategy derived from the ORPMM problem for an ``ideal asset price" that accounts for market frictions in both its drift and volatility. {This assumption is supported by the micro-founded model of Section \ref{sec2}.} The ideal price corresponds to what we defined as the ``impacted price" in the Introduction (see Eq. (\ref{def_ipf})).
+The key idea is to transfer the frictions observed in the total dollar volume dynamics to the price, making that dynamics optimal in the ORPMM frictionless market for a representative riskless principal market maker with trading intensity $\eta$. \\ As a byproduct, we can express market risk aversion as a function of the observable parameters in price and volume dynamics and can estimate it.

+Finally, the approach used to derive the impacted price suggests that trading produces two sources of market friction.
+The first source originates from the misalignment of volume drift with that prescribed by ORPMM dynamics, i.e., the friction $f$ in Eq. (\ref{def_ipf}).
+The second originates from the misalignment of the Brownian processes of price and volume.
+Thus, trading influences price dynamics not only through the price drift, as commonly discussed in the literature on market impact, but also by affecting price volatility, which is due to the second source of friction.